anvaka/ngraph.view/README.md

 # ngraph.view

-Similar to SQL table view create ngraph view for given nodes
+Similar to SQL table view creates [ngraph](https://github.com/anvaka/ngraph.graph) view for given nodes.

+The view will contain nodes from original graph; Edges in the view exist if and only if they also exist in the original graph.

 # usage